peterdisalvo/open-power-status/README.md

 Welcome to the site for iFactor Consulting's open outage data discussion.

 We are not sure of the overall scope of this initiative.
-Hosting our documentation and code/data samples on a site like github allows us to be introduce proposed changes and discuss them easily before deciding how to integrate them into the product.
+Hosting our documentation and code/data samples on a site like github allows us to introduce proposed changes and discuss them easily before deciding how to integrate them into the product.

 As this initiative progresses, this site will grow.